WHAT YOU SHOULD LEAVE BEHIND WHEN MOVING

 Some items are more cost effective to replace than to move.

-Don’t feel bad about leaving any of these things behind, so you can have a fresh start in your new home.
+Don’t feel bad about leaving any of these things behind, so you can have a fresh start when moving into your new home.

 Broken or Damaged Items

 If you’ve been meaning to fix that chair leg or take that broken blender to appliance repair, it is time to come to terms with your good intentions and let go.
 Inexpensive furniture that is broken or damaged may be cheaper to replace than to repair, so don’t bother moving it.
 Also, if you have been planning to replace a particularly old or mediocre household appliance, after a move is the optimal time to replace any items.

 Items, which you haven’t used for over 2 years, if moved to a new home, will likely collect dust in your new home until your next move.

 These things need to go.
 Having a garage sale will allow you to raise some funds to cover the moving costs, as well as reduce amount of the items to be moved.

 Whatever you can’t sell, consider giving away or donate to one of many local charities.

 Bathroom and Linen Closet